 - IPCC (2013) Climate Change 2013: The Physical Science Basis.
 Contribution of Working Group I to the Fifth Assessment Report of the Intergovernmental Panel on Climate Change.
 T.F.
 Stocker, et al. Cambridge University Press, Cambridge, United Kingdom and New York, NY, USA, 1535 pp.

-- National Aeronautics and Space Administration (2013) “Earth’s Moon: Our Natural Satellite.”
+- National Aeronautics and Space Administration (2021) “Earth’s Moon: Our Natural Satellite.”

 - U.S. EPA (2021) 2020 Automotive Trends Report.